Leave your contact details and Get 3 Live Classes for Free

 Should You Retake the SAT After Scoring 1190?

-It depends on what you’re aiming for.
+If you scored 1190 on the SAT, whether you should retake it depends on what you’re aiming for.
 You should consider retaking the SAT if:

 • Your target schools expect 1200+